miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 ## Validation Reference Time

+The validation reference time depends on the validation target.

+For SIG-B signature validation, if a valid signature timestamp exists, the signature timestamp time MUST be used as the validation reference time.
+If no valid signature timestamp exists, the current time MUST be used as the validation reference time, unless another trusted signing time is permitted by the applicable validation policy.
-If an immediately enclosing trusted timestamp or archive timestamp exists, its timestamp time is used as the validation reference time.

-Otherwise, the current time is used as the validation reference time.
+For validation of each "validations" object, if a corresponding archive timestamp protecting that validation information exists, the archive timestamp time MUST be used as the validation reference time.
+If no corresponding archive timestamp exists, the current time MUST be used as the validation reference time.

+For archive timestamp validation, the applicable validation reference time depends on the archive generation being validated and the applicable validation policy.

-The exact determination of trusted timestamps depends on the applicable validation policy.
+The exact determination of trusted timestamps and validation reference times depends on the applicable validation policy.

 ## SIG-B (Signature Base level)